warlordwinter/startup/README.md

 - **Use MongoDB to store credentials** - Stores the PDF files that the user uploads
 - **Restricts functionality** - You cannot access the PDF database without logging in.
 If you leave the Upload Station HTML page you will be forced to log back in.

+## WebSocket deliverable

+For this deliverable I used webSocket have a live chat option so people could talk about documents over the web.

+- **Backend listens for WebSocket connection** - Not Yet.
+- **Frontend makes WebSocket connection** - Not Yet.
+- **Data sent over WebSocket connection** - Not Yet
+- **WebSocket data displayed** - The user is able to chat with others over the chat.

 $ ./deployService.sh -k wjw37.pem -h pdfsimplifer.click -s startup